-Should your child have any learning disability, IEP, or medication that might not be indicated on their application, or that needs further certification, please speak with the Program Director/ Head Instructor.
+Should your child have any learning disability, IEP, or medication that might not be indicated on their application, or that needs further certification, please speak with the Program Director.
 This will enable us to help your child have a positive and rewarding experience at Nantucket Community Sailing.

 What if my child gets hurt?

-Any time an instructor is required to administer first aid for a cut, bruise, or banged head, they will complete an injury report.
-In the event of an injury we will notify the parent.
+Any time an instructor is required to administer first aid (for an injury or incident of any size) they will complete an injury report.
+In the event of a serious injury we will notify the parent.

 How can I volunteer?